-- 1. Before submitting a formal application, students must arrange a preliminary meeting with the History Honours advisor (Assoc.
-Prof. Morris Low) in order to discuss their interests, proposed topic and possible Honours supervisor, and the rigors/expectations of the coursework and program in general.
-Before this meeting, students are strongly encouraged to consult the History staff profiles, which include research interests and publications, to decide on a viable thesis area and potential thesis supervisor. - 2.
-All applications should be lodged online, see details on Courses and Programs Bachelor of Arts (Honours) page.
-See also the HPI Honours page. - The Honours Study Plan must be completed and added to the online application. - The relevant discipline Honours Proposal form needs to be completed and added to the online application.
+- Before submitting a formal application, students must arrange a preliminary meeting with the History Honours advisor (Assoc.
+Prof. Ian Hesketh) in order to discuss their interests, proposed topic and possible Honours supervisor, and the rigors/expectations of the coursework and program in general.
+Before this meeting, students are strongly encouraged to consult the History staff profiles, which include research interests and publications, to decide on a viable thesis area and potential thesis supervisor. - All applications should be lodged online, see details on Courses and Programs Bachelor of Arts (Honours) page.
+Students enrolled in the Bachelor of Advanced Humanities (Honours) should also complete the same paperwork and submit online.
+See also the HPIHonours page. - The Honours Study Plan must be completed and added to the online application. - The relevant discipline Honours Proposal form needs to be completed and added to the online application.